 (1) In this section —

-“commencement” means the day on which section 1 of this Act comes into operation.
+commencement means the day on which section 1 of this Act comes into operation.

 (2) The account called the “assurance fund” immediately before commencement is to be closed on commencement and the money that is in the account at the time when the account is being closed is to be credited to the Consolidated Fund.